 This course focuses on basic language related to the health field.
 Emphasis is given to work analysis and construction, definitions, pronunciation, and spelling.
 Fundamentals of the anatomy, physiology, and pathology of body systems are explored, and terminology related to these systems is presented.

 ALH 1002.
 Human Growth & Development for Health Workers.
 3 hrs.

-A study of human growth and developmental process as it relates to physical cognitive, emotional, social and moral development throughout the life span (conception through death).
+This course is a study of human growth and developmental process as they relate to physical, cognitive, emotional, social and moral development throughout the life span (conception through death).
 Health promotion and maintenance measures for each stage of development are introduced within the context of the family including the socio-cultural aspects.

 ALH 1030.
 Yoga.
 2 hrs.